 Emily C. Hurt is a 2012 graduate of Christendom College with a Bachelor's in Theology.
 She wrote her Senior Thesis on "Redemptive Suffering in the Theology of the Servant of God Fulton J. Sheen."
 When she's not job-hunting or reading Fulton Sheen, she writes about the writings of Fulton Sheen, redemptive suffering, and her alma mater at her blog, www.theological-librarian.blogspot.com.

-Emma graduated magna cum laude from Hillsdale College in May, 2013 with a BA in Philosophy.
-She married her husband, Thomas, in August of 2014 and currently works as the Director of College Ministry for St. Anthony of Padua Catholic Church in Hillsdale, Michigan.
+Emma graduated cum laude from Hillsdale College in May, 2013 with a BA in Philosophy.
+She is happily married to a wonderful man and lives in Michigan.

 Erin Karlovich graduated from Hillsdale College with a B.A. in English in 2012.
 She currently lives in Raleigh, North Carolina, where she works as the assistant director for North Carolina Right to Life, an affiliate of National Right to Life.
 In her spare time, she enjoys reading, cooking, and starting crochet projects.
 All opinions expressed are her own.

 Hi!
 My name is Fabiola and I draw for a living.
 My fun-tastic website is http://www.CatholicColors.com.

 Compelled by Jesus' missionary mandate, and filled with the Holy Spirit, Family Missions Company missionaries proclaim Jesus Christ and His Gospel to the poor.
 Always working in concert with the pastors of the Catholic Church, we strive to live the Gospel that we preach.
 We believe the Lord is calling many Catholic lay people, both singles and families, to serve in foreign missions, "the greatest and holiest duty of the Church."
 The need is urgent; we must go!